 Where the principal cannot attend a Dubai Notary Public office in person — the principal is overseas, hospitalised, or otherwise unable to appear — the POA must be executed and attested in the principal’s location, then legalised for use in the UAE through full consular legalisation.

-Foreign-executed POAs follow this chain: drafted in compliant format; notarised by a notary in the originating jurisdiction; attested by the originating jurisdiction’s foreign ministry; legalised by the UAE embassy or consulate in the originating jurisdiction; on receipt in the UAE, attested by the Ministry of Foreign Affairs and International Cooperation (MOFAIC); finally, translated into Arabic by a UAE-sworn translator.
+For POAs executed in a non-member state, the chain is unchanged: drafted in compliant format; notarised by a notary in the originating jurisdiction; attested by the originating jurisdiction’s foreign ministry; legalised by the UAE embassy or consulate in that jurisdiction; on receipt in the UAE, authenticated by the Ministry of Foreign Affairs and International Cooperation (MOFAIC); translated into Arabic by a UAE-sworn translator.

 The chain must be intact.
 Missing the originating-country foreign ministry attestation is the most common defect.
 The UAE embassy will only legalise documents that have been pre-attested at the originating end; without that step, the chain is broken and the document will not be accepted at the Dubai receiving desk.